ramonqu7/wireless-data-transmission/Pure-Python-Wifi-communication/README.md

   - Send the vision data.
 Client read it and send the array.
 The other side receive the array and show the images. (not sure about the time delay and so on)
   ### Openni2 and OpenCV
-  [Detail is on this website](https://github.com/PrimeSense/Sensor)
+  [Detail is on this website](https://github.com/PrimeSense/Sensor) For Openni2, please check the Python_Openni2 folder Readme.md
   Linux:
 	Requirements:
   - 1) GCC 4.x